How to Install Opera Browser on Ubuntu Linux

 This will also verify the installation was successful.

-To get started with the Beta build, execute the following command:
+Install the Beta build with the following command:

 sudo apt install opera-beta